FirestormViewer/phoenix-firestorm/doc/vulkan/reverse-engineering/native-ui-startup-dependencies.md

 ## UI-CAPTURE-002: gl_capture_frame_once

+Portability review, 2026-09-21, source `78d2c624eb` (NV-00/NV-01): the
+only call in `display_startup` is guarded by `LL_WINDOWS`, but the static definition was unconditional.
+Guard the definition with the same condition.
+This preserves the Windows GL reference capture and its ordering, leaves the existing Linux execution path unchanged, and removes the unused Linux function.
+No GPU ownership, synchronization or retirement contract changes.
+Verification: inspect both guards and confirm that the function body and call are unchanged;
+full Linux compilation remains a CI check.

 Source: [llviewerdisplay.cpp](../../../indra/newview/llviewerdisplay.cpp#L261).
 **1.** Static getenv(VULKANSTORM_CAPTURE); absent/empty returns.
 Startup state below
 LOGIN_SHOW returns without frame increment.
 Otherwise increment static frame counter;